 The notion of power undergirds every conceptualization of political struggles and their consequences.
 A systematic examination of the relationship between power, politics and society, thus requires a careful consideration of the different dimensions and understandings of power.
-Steven Lukes provides an excellent opening to the ongoing debate on conceptualizations of power.
+Steven Lukes and Michel Foucault have made critical contributions to our conceptualizations of power.

 Lukes, Steven.
 2005.
 Power: A Radical View.
 Palgrave.
 Second Edition, chapter 1 & 2.
+Foucault, Michel.
+1980.
+"Two Lectures." in Power/Knowledge: Selected Interviews and Other Writings 1972-1977, Pantheon Books, pp. 92-102.